 Some of the more memorable quotes from the evening sessions were:

 -Sara Severson (and she didn’t even know that John had told us that same thing 3 months earlier)

 You are smart.
 People need to hear your story.
 And you need to be the one to tell it.

 And, people told their stories – both men and women.
 People who had never spoken in public before got out of their comfort zone and said the thing.
 And they all did spectacularly!

 Our goals were met.
 Our theme was fulfilled.

 If you were at Pause and saw something creative, it was Martha – from badges to stickers to the “what’s your story” tagline, including the analog forum.
 In addition, she found the hotel and helped us choose New Orleans as the location.

 If you were at Pause and saw something go seamlessly, it was all Lisette.
 She took on a crazy big thing.
 She spoke, led, and managed all the logistics of this event, especially around speakers and schedule.

 I couldn’t have been prouder to stand tall with these women.
 We knew we could put on a conference.
 But, we didn’t know we could put on this conference.
 Absolutely one of the best experiences of my life – from start to finish.

 In other news, at my very first PauseOnError, I lead a discussion, “Stand Tall While Talking Money.”
 It was my first time to speak either at Pause or at Devcon.
-However, since I was on a Devcon panel on FBA Day in 2017, I am not counted in the percentages mentioned above.
 In a couple of weeks, I’ll share a follow-up post with more details on my Pause session.
 In the meantime, you can download the slides.